 - \ ERM CVS provides independent limited assurance over selected sustainability disclosures.
 The assurance report, along with the principles and methodologies we use in our reporting, can be found online at www.reckitt.com/reporting-hub - 1 Reduction targets for GHG emissions are from a 2015 baseline - 2 Reduction target for plastic is from a 2020 baseline.
 All packaging data relates to 2023, which is driven by the Ellen MacArthur Foundation reporting timelines.
-2024 data will be available in mid-2025 - Scopes 1, 2, 3.1, 3.4, 3.11 (direct only) and 3.12 by 2040.
+2024 data will be available in mid-2025 - 3 Reckitt's net zero target means we aim to negate the amount of Greenhouse Gas emissions across our value chain, including Scopes 1, 2, 3.1, 3.4, 3.11 (direct only) and 3.12 by 2040.
 It includes our near-term science-based emissions reduction targets for 2030 (see page 46).
-Further detail is provided in our 2024 Sustainability Report Data as of 31 December 2024 for active Reckitt employees (excluding contractors).
-'All management' includes: Executive - A Data as of 31 December 2024 for active Reckitt employees (excluding contractors).
-'All management' inclu Committee member, Group leadership team, senior management team, middle manager, manager
+Further detail is provided in our 2024 Sustainability Report - 4 Data as of 31 December 2024 for active Reckitt employees (excluding contractors).
+'All management' includes: Executive Committee member, Group leadership team, senior management team, middle manager, manager